pelithne/k8s/workshop.md

  * Update a Kubernetes manifest files
  * Run an application in Kubernetes
  * Test the application

+The workshop assumes that a Kubernetes cluster is already created in AKS.
+If this is not the case for you, please follow these instructions to create one: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-deploy-cluster

 ### Validate towards Kubernetes Cluster
 You will be using an existing Kubernetes cluster.
 The name (and, if needed, credentials) will be provided to you.